 Or, the testing process will be skipped altogether due to a lack of resources.
-In any case, the quality of that kind of QA testing will be lower, because it will be provided by somebody who is not a specialist in these activities, and the cost will be higher.
+In any case, the quality of that kind of QA in software testing will be lower, because it will be provided by somebody who is not a specialist in these activities, and the cost will be higher.

 Why developers can make a mistake when developing software: